 The paperwork may last forever

 Filling out the paperwork is endless work.
 For example, before you start working, you have to sign a contract.
 In the process, you have to wait for their response and modify the contract accordingly.
 This process is time-consuming.
-Also, for some projects, you have to sign a non-disclosure agreement and copyright transfer agreement.
+Also, for some projects, you have to sign a non-disclosure agreement and a copyright transfer agreement.

 Understand everything by yourself

 As an independent business owner, you can work in the way you want.
 You can choose who you want to work with.
 This means that you have to arrange everything and understand it by yourself.
 Your work covers a wider range than working in a full-time job.
 Sometimes, you have to be a marketer and market your service.
-Then take care of the job contracts and finish accounting work by yourself.
+Then, take care of the job contracts and finish accounting work by yourself.
 You can use ease those broaden with

 - Join the freelancing community: Other freelancers may face similar problems as you.
 You can ask them questions in the group, share knowledge together, and attend networking events.